10 Easy Chinese Books for Beginner Learning and Reading

 Learn 5 words a day.
 Learning a new language takes time, and practice makes perfect.
 Start slowly by learning five new words per day.
 You’ll be able to recall them to memory more easily if you start with a handful and gradually increase your daily word learning.

-And, if you’re more of a visual learner, you can learn Chinese as a beginner with FluentU’s subtitled videos, which come with interactive subtitles, downloadable transcripts and vocabulary word lists to help you along.
+And, if you’re more of a visual learner, you can learn Chinese as a beginner with FluentU’s subtitled videos.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Remember our tips, keep a positive learning attitude and start reading these basic Chinese learning books!